-- If severe weather is expected to impact your area, seek shelter in a hardened structure and follow shelter-in-place procedures (above). - Stay away from large objects that may fall during a storm, e.g., book cases and shelves. - If you are unable to find shelter, lie down flat and cover your head with your hands.
+- Monitor television, weather radio, or radio for information about weather events. - Find a hardened structure and shelter in place.
+Stay away from large objects that may fall. - If you are unable to find shelter, lie down flat and cover your head with your hands.